The fascinating history of Chicago

 Chicago holds another World’s Fair

-The US enters the Second World War
+The US enters World War II

-Deep dish pizza is invented
+Deep-dish pizza is invented

 Second City comedy troupe is born